Ajayofficial18/contact-manager/README.md

 # Contact Management System

-A **Spring Boot** web application for managing personal and business contacts, built with **Thymeleaf** for the front-end.
-The application allows users to register, log in, and manage their contacts with ease.
-Future enhancements will include **Spring Security** for authentication and authorization.
+**Contact Manager** is a Java-based **Spring Boot** application designed to manage personal and professional contacts.
+With a user-friendly interface powered by **Thymeleaf**, it allows users to securely log in and out using **Spring Security**.
+The application supports full CRUD functionality, enabling users to add, update, view, and delete contacts with ease.
+Perfect for efficiently managing contact information,  This project showcases a seamless combination of backend security and frontend interactivity, making it a robust solution for contact management.

 ## Features